jspruance/ichctokenwebsite/README.md

-This is the website source code for ICHC Token cryptocurrency.
+This is the ICHC Token website source code.
+It uses web3 to communicate with the Faucet contract on Ethereum mainnet.